kuroji-fusky/pacopanda-drawing-stats/README.md

 - Programs/mediums used (i.e. Photoshop, Procreate, etc.)
 - The source where I got the data (i.e. FurAffinity, DeviantArt, InkBunny, Weasyl, etc.)

-Previously, I had to manually source it through FurAffinity and DeviantArt for his draft drawings (including his _Art & Biro_ comics).
-Unfortunately, drawings from Twitter won't be counted to ease the load on my end and the dataset since all the data gathered will be hard coded to the site.

-### Why did you create this project?

-Believe it or not, it's not my intention to impress him in general.

-I'm just a huge fan of his artwork and his unique and adorable art style that I'd want to see how many characters he's drawn since the early to mid-2000s.

-### Isn't this taking it too far?

-As someone who admires his art, yes... to some extent.
-Well, sure - it may feel like I watch him on every step, but I only use them for analytical and informational purposes; parsing drawing data on his Twitter profile would be difficult and will require more work.

-It's more of a serious yet passionate side-project of mine to show various kinds of drawing data from his.

 ## License